AnRo301/CAN_Interface/README.md

 ![Benutzeroberfläche04](https://github.com/AnRo301/CAN_Interface/assets/150276417/685017a7-eac6-4eed-99bb-d03fd8f2448e)

 Warning: Messages needs to be typed in in the right format.
-No detection for wrong/ unplausible input is implemented !
+No detection of wrong/ unplausible input is implemented !